Zosimus aeneus

-Zosimus aeneus, also known as the devil crab, toxic reef crab, and devil reef crab is a species of crab that lives on coral reefs in the Indo-Pacific from East Africa to Hawaii.
-It grows to a size of 60 × 90 mm and has distinctive patterns of brownish blotches on a paler background.
-It is potentially lethal due to the presence of the neurotoxins tetrodotoxin and saxitoxin in its flesh and shell.
+Zosimus aeneus, also known as the devil crab, toxic reef crab, and devil reef crab, is a species of crab that lives on coral reefs in Indo-Pacific, from East Africa to Hawaii.
+It grows to a size of about 60 × 90 mm and has a distinctive pattern of brownish blotches on a paler background.
+It is potentially lethal due to the presence of neurotoxins tetrodotoxin and saxitoxin in its flesh and shell.